 The first column includes dates, the second column includes the region name, and the third column includes revenue numbers.

-Now my requirement is to sort the region-wise and also I want to sort the revenue number from Largest to Smallest and.
+Now I require to sort the region-wise, and also I want to sort the revenue number from Largest to Smallest and.

 Step 1: Select the data first.